grayherm/handbook/docs/ch0/getting-started.md

 ### 5a.
 Enhanced Movement

-In order to use the Enhanced Movement mod i.e climbing over walls or strategically using people as stools you are required to assign a key of your choice to it.
-In order to do this go into the Options menu, Controls, the find Custom Controls in the dropdown menu.
+In order to use the Enhanced Movement mod i.e climbing over walls or strategically using people as stools, you are required to assign a key of your choice to it.
+In order to do this go into the 'Options' menu, 'Controls' and then find 'Custom Controls' in the dropdown menu.
 Find "Use Action 1" and add your preferred key.
-The recommended key is the backslash button.
+The recommended key is the backslash '\' button.

 ## 6. Default Mod Keybindings

-To open your Android press H.
+To open your Android press 'H'.

-To open your Android to interact with it, hold down the Left Control button and press H.
+To open your Android to interact with it, hold down the 'Left Control' button and press 'H'.

-To use Ace Interact, hold down the Windows key.
+To use Ace Interact, hold down the 'Windows' key.

-To use Ace Medical on someone, hold down the Windows key while looking at the person.
+To use Ace Medical on someone, hold down the 'Windows' key while looking at the person.

-To use Ace Medical on yourself, hold down both the Left Control button and the Windows key.
+To use Ace Medical on yourself, hold down both the 'Left Control' button and the 'Windows' key.